 The Indianapolis-based Penn & Beech Candle Co. specializes in custom hand-poured candles.
-For a unique experience to share with your older kids, you can pour your own candle, choosing from over 100 scents to add to soy based wax and cotton wicks.
-Penn & Beech has wine and beer to sip on while you create.
+For a unique experience to share with your older kids, you can pour your own candle, choosing from over 100 scents to add to soy-based wax and cotton wicks.
+Penn & Beech has wine, beer, kombucha, and soda to sip on while you create.
 If you just have time to stop in, they have a huge selection of candles and other products available for purchase.

-Midtown is located right on the Monon Trail.
-From Midtown, you can easily walk or ride bikes to explore other great areas of Carmel.
+Midtown Plaza Carmel is located right on the Monon Trail.
+From Midtown, you can easily walk or ride bikes to explore other great areas of Carmel and beyond.
 The beautiful trail includes several sculptures and art installations along the way.

 Carmel City Center is a half mile south of Midtown.
-It is home to the Palladium, the Center for Performing Arts, Carmel’s farmer’s market, and several shops, restaurants, bars, including the famous Cake Bake Shop.
+It is home to the Palladium, the Center for Performing Arts, Carmel’s farmer’s market, and several shops, bars, and restaurants, including the famous Cake Bake Shop.

-The Arts & Design District (downtown Carmel) is a quick 0.2 miles north of Midtown.
+The Arts & Design District (downtown Carmel) is a quick 0.2 miles north of Midtown Plaza Carmel.
 Bub’s Burgers at Main Street and the Monon Trail has an ice cream shop inside which is a great motivator for the kids.
-Other notable establishments are Bazbeaux Pizza, 3UP rooftop lounge, Silver in the City, All Things Carmel gift shop, Peace Water Winery, and Tina’s Traditional Old English Tea Room.
+Other notable establishments are Bazbeaux Pizza, 3UP rooftop lounge, Silver in the City, All Things Carmel gift shop, Peace Water Winery, and Rita’s Italian Ice & Frozen Custard.

 Pedego Electric Bike Rentals

-Pedal as little or as much as you want to without worrying about hills or tired out kids.
+Pedal as little or as much as you want to without worrying about hills or tired-out kids.
 Go farther and faster on the Monon Trail with an electric bike rental from Pedego Electric Bikes just north of Midtown Plaza.
 You can rent cruisers, premium bikes, and even a tandem bike by the hour or day!
-They also offer self guided tours of Carmel and beyond.
+They also offer self-guided tours of the area.

 Plan Your Visit

-A word of caution: Midtown is a bustling area with lots of runners, bikers, and vehicles passing through.
+A word of caution: Midtown Plaza Carmel is a bustling area with lots of runners, bikers, and vehicles passing through.
 The playground is right along the bike path on one side and vehicles are passing on the other.
 Be careful if you have a wanderer!
-Also, you do need to pay attention to the marked paths as some are strictly biking lanes, some are one way, etc.
+Also, you do need to pay attention to the marked paths as some are strictly biking lanes, some are one-way, etc.